SAP-samples/teched2022-AI180/exercises/1_Subscribe to SAP Process Automation/README.md

 ### Overview <a name="overview"></a>

 In this exercise, you will learn:
-- How to start create SAP Process Automation Trial account
+- How to subscribe to  SAP Process Automation in SAP Trial account

 ## 1. Create an Account on SAP BTP <a name="AccountBTP"></a>